October 18, 2021 | Reading time 12 minutes

-Alarming Ransomware Facts & Stats You Need to Know in 2021
+Alarming Ransomware Facts & Stats To Know

 Ransomware is a highly lucrative business for attackers who are making millions by victimizing companies and locking up their data.
 Damages from cybercrime are expected to hit $6 trillion.
 The highly profitable nature of ransomware attacks is helping to drive the ransomware pandemic.
 In addition, it helps emphasize businesses need to increase their cybersecurity posture against ransomware and other attacks.
 Let’s take a look at recent ransomware attacks and the groups responsible.
 How can businesses protect data, both on-premises and in the cloud?